A Role of Environmental Complexity on Representation Learning in Deep Reinforcement Learning Agents: Results

-In Sec \ref{sec:landmark_sensitivity}, we identified nodes with a landmark representation score greater than $21$ as particularly sensitive to the shortcut wall landmark.
+In Sec \ref{sec:landmark_sensitivity}, we categorized nodes with a landmark representation score greater than $20$ as being sensitive to the shortcut wall landmark.
 Fig \ref{fig:trajectory_open_prescribe_combo}C demonstrates that these landmark-sensitive nodes contribute more significantly to the separation of pre-shortcut and pre-entrance activations compared to non-sensitive nodes.
 This analysis only includes open shortcut episodes to minimize the impact of varying visual stimuli on the result.

-This finding suggests that even in the absence of the landmark, landmark-sensitive nodes play a crucial role in shaping population-level representations.
+This finding suggests that even in the absence of the landmark, landmark-sensitive nodes play a role in shaping population-level representations.
 This could indicate their general importance in advanced navigation or trajectory planning.
-Alternatively, the landmark sensitivity measure might effectively identifies nodes that consistently provide valuable navigational information to the rest of the network.
+Alternatively, the landmark sensitivity measure might effectively identify nodes that consistently provide valuable navigational information to the rest of the network.
 It is not uncommon to observe some activations in a neural network layer to become less informative over RL training \cite{lyle:2023, sokar:2023}, and representation scores may be a way to filter out ``useful'' nodes.
-These observations might warrant further study, potentially by examining more quantifiable representations to see if nodes scoring highly on those metrics also play pivotal roles in population codes.
+These observations may warrant further future study, potentially by exploring additional quantifiable representations on individual nodes to see if nodes scoring highly on those metrics also play pivotal roles in population codes.

-To summarize this whole section, the detailed analysis of trajectory representations implies that agent networks are learning to encode information about ``intended'' trajectories.
+To summarize Sec \ref{sec:population_representations}, our detailed analysis of trajectory representations implies that agent networks learn to encode information about intended trajectories.
 Additionally, the correlation between this score with performance is due to more than just differences of visual stimuli between sets.
-Even though many nodes have a strong spatial component, it is important for us to look at the population activity to derive predictive signals for the agent's behavior.
-We have shown examples of population analysis and k-means being useful for discovering ways to interpret noisy activity patterns.
-We have also shown that population activity as a whole can encode information that is useful in an agent's policy.
-This perspective of looking beyond individual nodes to sets could be useful beyond artificial agents, and may have value in understanding collections of spiking neural data, especially where the behavior of individual neurons is noisy and challenging to interpret.
+Even though many individual nodes have a strong spatial component, we can use population activity to derive predictive signals for the agent's behavior/policy.
+This perspective of looking beyond individual spatially-tuned nodes to sets could be useful beyond artificial agents, and may have value in understanding collections of spiking neural data, in particular to look for encodings that may be hard to find in individual neurons.